After Lebanese Leader's TV Appearance, Doubts Grow About His Future — And Lebanon's

 Western diplomats said they had met with Hariri at his family's residence in Riyadh, where his wife and children live, but they came out of the meetings tight-lipped.
 Hariri himself said nothing in public.

 The palace intrigue intensified.
-Stories leaked that Hariri had been presented with a resignation script upon arriving in Saudi Arabia, and was forced to read it.
+Stories leaked that Hariri had been presented with a resignation script upon arriving in Saudi Arabia and forced to read it.
 Reuters reported that the Lebanese prime minister's phone had been confiscated.

 On Sunday night, Hariri gave his first interview since the resignation speech.
 On camera, he appeared drained and nervous.
 He was pale, with dark bags under his eyes.
 There were moments when he seemed on the verge of tears.